1.0 License Required

 7.2.2 As a condition of renewal, applicants must attest to completion of continuing education (CE) as required by Section 8.0 and must also attest to maintenance of the liability insurance required by Section 6.0.
 Attestation shall be completed electronically.
 Licensees selected for random audit will be required to supplement their attestations with documentation of CE attendance and maintenance of insurance both at the time of renewal and during the biennial period that is the subject of the audit.

-7.3 A licensee may renew an expired license within one year after the renewal deadline by meeting all requirements and paying a late fee set by the Division.
+7.3 A licensee may renew an expired license within 1 year after the renewal deadline by meeting all requirements and paying a late fee set by the Division.
 All late renewals will be audited for compliance with the CE and insurance renewal requirements.

 7.4 A licensed electrical inspection agency may renew an expired license within 45 days after the renewal deadline by meeting all requirements and paying a late fee set by the Division.